Tomás Povedano

-Tomás Povedano de Arcos (Lucena, Spain, September 22, 1847 — San José, Costa Rica, February 29, 1943) was a Spanish painter, who spent much of his life in Costa Rica.
+Tomás Povedano de Arcos (Lucena, Spain, September 22, 1847 — San José, Costa Rica 1943) was a Spanish painter, who spent much of his life in Costa Rica.

 Biography

 He studied painting in Málaga and Seville, a city where he worked as an illustrator while he was a student at the Academy of Fine Arts and taught private drawing lessons.
 His artistic career began by decorating fans, which will be revealed later in a series of flower paintings and allegorical themes.

 He collaborated with the movement that tried to establish the First Spanish Republic by writing in some media such as El Abanderado and El Baluarte; He was a volunteer militiaman and representative delegate of the Provincial Committee before the Municipal Committee of Republican Coalition.
 He was a Mason (he was even Venerable Master of the Respectful Lodge Hermes N. 7) and a theosophist.

 In 1889-1891 he participated in the scientific, literary and artistic competitions of Seville and in 1889 he won a gold medal at the Universal Exhibition in Paris for a full-length portrait.
 That triumph contributes to winning the contest opened by the Legation of Ecuador to create a high school of plastic arts in Cuenca.

 He arrived in that South American country in 1892 and founded the Academy of Fine Arts of Cuenca and also that of Guayaquil.
 During the time he remained in Ecuador he had important commissions for portraits.

 He left Ecuador in 1896 to move to Mexico, but on the way he stopped in Costa Rica at the invitation of the Government.
 President Rafael Yglesias Castro hires him to organize the National School of Fine Arts, which is inaugurated on March 12 of the following year in San José.

 Povedano served as director of said School until 1940, when the institution becomes part of the University of Costa Rica.

 Impressed by the aborigines, Povedano painted pictures that reflect, idealized, the culture, history, art and physiognomy of the native population of America.
 He also made an important national-themed work that includes landscapes and customs.
+His mannerist Costumbrismo style influenced Costa Rican artists such as Teodorico Quirós and Max Jiménez.